gramcracker/neural_network/README.md

 ## Getting Started
 ### Prerequisites
-You will need c++11 support.
-This works best with g++11 and up.
+You will need support for c++ >= 11.
+This works best with g++ >= 11.
 You may need to tell your compiler to use the thread library with the -lpthread option.

 ```
 g++ -std=c++11 foo.cpp -lpthread -o foo